Producer Responsibility Schemes

 Hong Kong has two mandatory producer responsibility schemes in place so far.
 These are the Plastic Shopping Bag Charging Scheme and the PRS on Waste Electrical and Electronic Equipment (WEEE).
-The necessary regulations have been put in place to formalise the PRS on Glass Beverage Containers and in the second half of 2020 the PRS on Plastic Beverage Containers should be implemented.
+The necessary regulations have been put in place to formalise the PRS on Glass Beverage Containers and the consultation for the PRS on Plastic Beverage Containers is happening now.

 Plastic Shopping Bag Charging Scheme